alxhoff/Datalog-API/README.md

 ```

 # Command Line Interface (CLI)
-I have made a small set of funtions that work on a loop to read commands from the native CLI to the Datalog's CLI emulator.
-The CLI can be used to interact with and previous datalog happenings run within the same program as it shares the same global database as the other API modules.
+I have made a small set of functions that work on a loop to read commands from the native CLI to the Datalog's CLI emulator.
+The CLI can be used to interact with and previous Datalog happenings run within the same program as it shares the same global database as the other API modules.
 ## Using the CLI
-The CLI accepts 4 types of input: normal datalog statements, "help" to display help, "clear" to clear the CLI and "exit" to exit the CLI function loop.
+The CLI accepts 4 types of input: normal Datalog statements, "help" to display help, "clear" to clear the CLI and "exit" to exit the CLI function loop.
-Please see the inbuilt help function for information on how to express datalog statements.
+Please see the inbuilt help function for information on how to express Datalog statements.
-The CLI can be embedded into a program via it's main runtime fuction datalog_command_line_run.
+The CLI can be embedded into a program via it's main runtime function __datalog_command_line_run__.
 The function runs on a goto loop and will run until the program is terminated or the "exit" command is given.